Artist management services are very personalized. Please contact us with as much information as possible to start a dialog with our team, providing:

 Does Circulate Music Double Dip?

 Oh no, we do not double dip!
 Meaning that if Circulate Music digitally distributes and manages your career, we would not take a cut from both agreements.
 We do however take the highest percentage from either agreement.
-For example, if we digitally distribute your project at a 50/50 split, Circulate Music would solely retain 50% of royalties collected from digital distribution vs. say 1o-15% from artist development services.
+For example, if we digitally distribute your project at a 50/50 split, Circulate Music would solely retain 50% of royalties collected from digital distribution vs. say 15% from artist management services.

 What is Circulate Music’s relationship with Leaky Sync to pitch my music for Sync?